Fact check: German TV channel's election rehearsal goes awry — and is used as bait | DW | 25.09.2021

 Facebook and Twitter users, including lawmakers and supporters of AfD and apparent bots, had been quick to jump on the baseless suggestion that the incident revealed the broadcaster's intention to rig an election.
 "Why was there a mishap?
 The puppets were told the election results weeks ago — they just happened to fade in too early!" wrote one user.

 'ARD already has the first projected results (from 22 seconds).
-Otherwise, everything is going according to the rules at the #BTW21,' wrote Pazderski. #BTW21 refers to Bundestagswahl 2021, or German election 2021
+Otherwise, everything is going according to the rules at the #BTW21,' wrote Pazderski, in an apparent sarcastic tone. #BTW21 refers to Bundestagswahl 2021, or German election 2021

 Berlin state lawmaker Georg Pazderski, who is chairman of the AfD's Berlin faction, shared the clip on Twitter which has been viewed more than 60,000 times.
 He also shared a screenshot on Facebook showing the headline of the mishap in a digital article from the tabloid Bild, Germany's largest newspaper.